Energy audit for Wiltshire Council’s Bourne Hill Offices

 “Wiltshire Council sees new ways of running an office – ‘hot desking’ and flexible working – as the way forward.
 They’ve made much of the financial savings, technological improvements and benefits to personnel that this provides, but the impact on building performance had not previously been considered in detail.”

 Below: three views showing the formerly exterior brickwork of the 18th-century building now adjoining the unashamedly modern 21st-century extension

 Looking into the performance gap

-The overall aim of the TSB scheme is to address the ‘performance gap’.
-That's the difference between the intended performance of a building when it was originally designed (in terms of energy and other factors such as occupant comfort), compared to its actual performance now it's in use.
-A building's energy performance has to meet Building Regulations when it is being designed.
+The overall aim of the TSB scheme was to address the ‘performance gap’.
+That’s the difference between the intended performance of a building when it was originally designed (in terms of energy and other factors such as occupant comfort), compared to its actual performance now it’s in use.
+A building’s energy performance has to meet Building Regulations when it is being designed.
 But if buildings are actually using more energy in use than they were predicted to, we are not really achieving the CO2 reductions that we say we are.

 - Carrying out a Building User Survey

 - Analysis of the designed vs. actual electricity and gas consumption data and reconciliation of sub-meters using CIBSE’s TM22 tool